Overlap locking and non-perturbative effects in spin glasses

 Let us consider a straightforward question in spin glasses.
 We are in the spin-glass phase at low temperatures.
-We take two samples in dimensions $D$, each of size $L^D$, glue them together, and form a new sample of size $2L$ in one direction and $L$ in the other $D-1$ directions.
+We take two samples in dimension $D$, each of size $L^D$, and glue them together to form a new sample of size $2L$ in one direction and $L$ in the other $D-1$ directions.
 What are the typical correlations among spins in the two interacting samples?
 Do they decay exponentially with $L$, or do they have a power law decay, and what is the decay exponent?

 Straightforward question, but finding the answer is tough.
 It amounts to computing the decay of the correlation functions in the low-temperature phase.
-The droplet model may offer an answer, but after 40 years of discussion within replica theory, we remain far from it.

 We can simplify the question.
 We consider two mean-field models with $N=L^D$ spins, and couple the two systems via a Hamiltonian $\Delta H$ of order $L^{D-1}=N^{(D-1)/D}\equiv N^\alpha$ with $\alpha=\frac{D-1}{D}$.
 This \textit{contact} Hamiltonian is much larger than one, but it is sub-extensive, $1 \ll \Delta H \ll N$.